 Interdisciplinary Arts, BA

-Shippensburg University’s Bachelor of Arts in Interdisciplinary Arts program is the only major of its kind among the 14 universities in Pennsylvania’s State System of Higher Education.
+Shippensburg University’s Interdisciplinary Arts (BA) program is the only major of its kind among the 14 universities in Pennsylvania’s State System of Higher Education.
 This program recognizes the power of interdisciplinary learning.
 Why settle for one academic path when you can be an interdisciplinary thinker and practitioner?
 You will learn the advantages of being a divergent thinker.

 Get more info